 - Your lawyer will examine the specifics of your accident to build a case highlighting your losses, expenses, and pain and suffering.

 - A lawyer will fight for your rights and advocate on your behalf as they pursue compensation.
 At times, insurance companies may aim to settle a case for less than it is worth, hoping to save money in the process.
 Your attorney will work to ensure that your settlement fairly compensates you for the damages that you have suffered.

 - An attorney will provide legal counsel throughout the progression of your case.
 They will prepare you for depositions and court proceedings in order to maximize the strength of your case and achieve the best results possible.

 - In many situations, your lawyer will save you time and stress by handling the details of your case.
 They will manage all of the necessary legal paperwork and filings, as well as, communications with the insurance adjusters, insurance personnel, defense lawyers, and other parties.

 In most situations, if the accident occurred at work, workers’ compensation will cover many of the costs related to the accident.
 However, often you can still file a personal injury claim to obtain compensation for your pain and suffering, loss of enjoyment of life and economic losses that you have incurred.
 In the event that you lost a loved one due to a construction accident, you may be able to file a wrongful death claim.

 Contact the Team of Dansker & Aspromonte Associates

-If you were injured or lost a loved one in a construction accident, a lawyer can help you.
-Contact Dansker & Aspromonte Associates today at (212) 732-2929.
-To learn more about your legal options in order to obtain the financial compensation that you deserve, discuss your case with a legal professional at our office so we may provide insight on how to proceed and present the strongest case possible.
-The sooner you act, the faster we can get started.
+If you were injured or lost a loved one in a construction site incident, let a construction accident lawyer in the Bronx help.
+Contact Dansker & Aspromonte Associates at (212) 732-2929 to learn more about your legal options.
+Our injury law firm can determine how to proceed and get started building a strong case.
+The sooner you act, the faster we can secure your settlement.